Karakuri puppet: History

 In 1662, clockmaker Takeda Omi completed the first butai karakuri, karakuri designed for stage performances, in the Dōtonbori neighborhood of Osaka.
 He then built several of these large puppets for theatrical exhibitions, and the theatre was passed down through several generations of his family.

 In the 19th century, Tanaka Hisashige, the founder of Toshiba, gained a reputation by making technically sophisticated karakuri puppets.
 His masterpieces are arrow-shooting boy (Yumi-hiki-doji) and Moji-kaki doll (letter-writing doll).
-In the case of Yumi-hiki, using mechanical power, a puppet shoots a target with a bow and arrow, and in the case of Moji-kaki, a puppet a dips a brush into ink and writes characters on paper.
+In the case of Yumi-hiki, using mechanical power, a puppet shoots a target with a bow and arrow, and in the case of Moji-kaki, a puppet dips a brush into ink and writes characters on paper.

 According to Kirsty Boyle, a student of one of the last karakuri puppet masters in Japan, the karakuri tradition focuses on the art of concealing technology with the belief that it would evoke feelings and emotions more effectively.
 It is also noted that, although the karakuri puppet resembles the human figure, it has a form of decisive movement that features rapid shifts that cannot be captured by the naked eye.